deefour/presenter/README.md

 (new Resolver)->presenter(new Article); //=> 'PostPresenter'
 ```

-A static `presenterMethod` can be implemented on the object to inform the resolver the exact FQN to use for presentation
+A static `presenterClass` can be implemented on the object to inform the resolver the exact FQN to use for presentation

 ```php
 class Article